creek-service/creek-service.github.io/_posts/2023-03-11-kafka-streams-connected-services-tutorial-released.md

 ---
 title: "New tutorial: Kafka Streams - Connected Services"
+description: |
-description: This is the second in the quick-start series of tutorials, aimed at demonstrating the ease of use, power & features of Creek.
+  This is the second in the quick-start series of tutorials, aimed at demonstrating the ease of use, power & features of Creek.
+  This tutorial covers how to add additional services to an existing aggregate and how to combine, and test, multiple services to build business functionality.
 categories:
  - tutorial